-- Certificate Evaluator: A party other than a Relying Party that evaluates the trustworthiness of certificates issued by Certification Authorities. - Certification Authority (CA): An Issuer that issues Certificates in accordance with a specified Certificate Policy. - Certificate Policy (CP): Specifies the criteria that a Certification Authority undertakes to meet in its issue of certificates.
-See [RFC3647]. - Certification Practices Statement (CPS): Specifies the means by which the criteria of the Certificate Policy are met.
+Certificate Evaluator: A party other than a Relying Party that evaluates the trustworthiness of certificates issued by Certification Authorities.

+Certification Authority (CA): An Issuer that issues Certificates in accordance with a specified Certificate Policy.

+Certificate Policy (CP): Specifies the criteria that a Certification Authority undertakes to meet in its issue of certificates.
+See [RFC3647].

+Certification Practices Statement (CPS): Specifies the means by which the criteria of the Certificate Policy are met.
 In most cases this will be the document against which the operations of the Certification Authority are audited.
 See [RFC3647].

-Domain: The set of resources associated with a DNS Domain Name.
+Domain: A DNS Domain Name.

-Domain Name: A DNS Domain name as specified in [RFC1035] and revisions.
+Domain Name: A DNS Domain name as specified in [STD13].

-- Domain Name System (DNS): The Internet naming system specified in [RFC1035] and revisions. - DNS Security (DNSSEC): Extensions to the DNS that provide authentication services as specified in [RFC4033]. and revisions.
+Domain Name System (DNS): The Internet naming system specified in [STD13].

+DNS Security (DNSSEC): Extensions to the DNS that provide authentication services as specified in [RFC4033], [RFC4034], [RFC4035], [RFC5155] and revisions.